mitryp/vectors/README.md

-## Vectors2D
+# Vectors2D
 It's a small module that adds class Vector2D and operations with vectors.
 All functions take Vector2D.
 Also they take tuples or lists with len == 2 of int/float.
-Vectors can be added, multiplied by other vector or by int/float and you can get angle between two vectors.
+Vectors can be added, subbed, multiplied by other vector or by int/float and more.
+You can find all the functions of the module below.

 ---
-# Classes:
+## Class:
 ` Vector2D ` : takes tuple or list of coordinates with length 2 when creating.
 If not given, creates zero vector (0;0).
 Also can take other Vector2D object.

-# Functions:
+## Functions:
 1. `absolute_vector(vector)` : calculates absolute value of given vector.
 Takes Vector2D object, list or tuple.
 Returns float;
 2. `add_vectors(*vectors)` : adds all the given vectors.
 Takes Vector2D objects, lists and tuples in any combination.
 Returns Vector2D;
 3. `sub_vectors(*vectors)` : subtracts all the given vectors.
 Takes Vector2D objects, lists and tuples in any combination.
 Returns Vector2D;